Conjunctivitis

 • Bacterial conjunctivitis

-• Children with bacterial conjunctivitis have significant amounts of yellow/green discharge from their eyes throughout the day.
-Eye symptoms are often the only complaints with bacterial conjunctivitis.
+• Children with bacterial conjunctivitis have significant amounts of yellow/green discharge from their eyes throughout the day and the lids are often red and swollen.
+Interestingly, the eye symptoms are often the only complaints with bacterial conjunctivitis.

 • Viral conjunctivitis

-• The discharge associated with viral conjunctivitis is usually watery or mucous-like.
-Additionally, children with viral conjunctivitis often have other symptoms of a viral illness, including runny nose, cough, sore throat, and/or fever.
+• The discharge associated with viral conjunctivitis is usually watery or mucous-like and children with viral conjunctivitis often have other symptoms of a viral illness, including runny nose, cough, sore throat, and/or fever.

 • Allergic conjunctivitis